binguimath/binguimath.github.io/Pages/Classical.md

 [tex](https://binguimath.github.io/Pages/Classical/1929%20von%20Neumann_On%20the%20Algebra%20of%20Functional%20Operations%20and%20the%20Theory%20of%20Normal%20Operators_GPT.tex)
 [pdf](https://binguimath.github.io/Pages/Classical/1929%20von%20Neumann_On%20the%20Algebra%20of%20Functional%20Operations%20and%20the%20Theory%20of%20Normal%20Operators_GPT.pdf)

-> Von Neumann algebras and the bicommutant theorem were introduced, and applications to unbounded operators were provided.
+> VN algebras and the bicommutant theorem were introduced.
+Abelian VN algebras are proved to be singly generated.
+Applications to unbounded operators (e.g. strong commutativity, unbounded normal operators) were provided.

 - 1932 von Neumann. Über adjungierte Funktionaloperatoren.
 (On adjoint functional operators.)
 [tex](https://binguimath.github.io/Pages/Classical/1932%20von%20Neumann_On%20adjoint%20functional%20operators_GPT.tex)